Cavalleria rusticana: Synopsis

-Offstage, Turiddu is heard singing a siciliana, "O Lola c'hai di latti la cammisa" ("O Lola, you whose blouse is as white as milk", commonly rendered in English as "O Lola! like the snow, pure in thy whiteness!").
-To one side is the church; to the other is Lucia's wine-shop and the house where she lives with her son, Turiddu.
-The villagers move about the square, singing of the beautiful spring day, "Gli aranci olezzano sui verdi margini" (literally, "Oranges smell good on the green edges", rendered as "The air is sweet with orange blossoms" in the English libretto) and a hymn to the Blessed Virgin Mary.
+Offstage, Turiddu is heard singing a siciliana, "O Lola ch'ai di latti la cammisa" ("O Lola, you whose blouse is as white as milk," commonly rendered in English as "O Lola! like the snow, pure in thy whiteness!").
+To one side is the church; to the other is Lucia's wine shop and the house where she lives with her son, Turiddu.
+The villagers move about the square, singing of the beautiful spring day, "Gli aranci olezzano sui verdi margini" (literally, "Oranges smell good on the green edges," rendered as "The air is sweet with orange blossoms" in the English libretto) and a hymn to the Blessed Virgin Mary.
 Some villagers enter the church, and others wander off still singing.

 Santuzza, having slept with Turiddu and suspecting that he has betrayed her for Lola, is distraught and approaches Lucia as she comes out of her house.
 Santuzza asks for Turiddu, but Lucia replies that he has gone to another town to fetch some wine.
 Santuzza tells her that he was seen during the night in the village.
-Lucia asks her inside to talk, but just at that moment Alfio arrives on his wagon, accompanied by the villagers.
+Lucia asks her inside to talk, but just at that moment, Alfio arrives on his wagon, accompanied by the villagers.
 He praises the joys of a teamster's life and the beauty of Lola his bride.
 Alfio asks Lucia for some of her fine old wine.
 She tells him it has run out and Turiddu has gone away to buy more.
 Alfio replies that he had seen Turiddu early that morning near his cottage.
 Lucia starts to express surprise, but Santuzza stops her.

 Alfio leaves.
-The choir inside the church is heard singing the Regina Coeli.
-Outside, the villagers sing an Easter Hymn, "Inneggiamo, il Signor non è morto" ("Let us sing hymns, the Lord is not dead", or "We rejoice that our Saviour is living!" in the English version) joined by Santuzza.
+The choir inside the church is heard singing the "Regina coeli".
+Outside, the villagers sing an Easter Hymn, "Inneggiamo, il Signor non è morto" ("Let us sing hymns, the Lord is not dead," or "We rejoice that our Saviour is living!" in the English version) joined by Santuzza.
 The villagers enter the church, while Santuzza and Lucia remain outside.
 Lucia asks Santuzza why she signalled her to remain silent when Alfio said that he had seen Turiddu that morning.
 Santuzza exclaims, "Voi lo sapete" ("You well know") and tells Lucia the story of her seduction by Turiddu and his affair with Lola.
-Lucia pities Santuzza, who feels dishonored, having been seduced by Turiddu only to be abandoned by him for his old flame, Lola.
-Santuzza feels she cannot enter the church, but begs Lucia to go inside herself and pray for Santuzza who stays behind to try to plead with Turiddu to leave Lola and return to her.
+Lucia pities Santuzza, who feels dishonoured, having been seduced by Turiddu only to be abandoned by him for his old flame, Lola.
+Santuzza feels she cannot enter the church, but begs Lucia to go inside herself and pray for her.
+Santuzza stays behind to try to plead with Turiddu to leave Lola and return to her.